EugeneBelford1995/Mishkys-AD-Range/README.md

 Run Generate-Traffic.ps1 to import the function.

 Fire up your Kali VM, run the command 'Generate-Traffic', and begain atacking the range.

+A lengthier explanation and our thought process is here: https://happycamper84.medium.com/mishkys-ad-range-382a24884825